MichaelAEden/BotBand/README.md

 ## Run Backend

 1. Install [Node](https://nodejs.org/en/).
-1. Open project with VS Code.
-1. Select `Terminal > Run Build Task` from menu, then select `tsc: watch`.
-1. Run `node build/index.local.js` from root directory.
+1. Run `npm run build` and `npm start` from root directory.

 **NOTE**\
 Code changes will not come into effect unless the server is restarted.\
-If you make code changes, terminate the server and rerun `node build/index.local.js`.
+If you make code changes, terminate the server and rerun the above commands.

 ## Run Frontend